refinery-platform/galaxy-tools/region-motif-compare/README.md

 ## Overview
 ### Structure
-The tool suite consists of:
+This tool suite consists of:

 1. Two Rscripts: region_motif_compare.r and region_motif_intersect.r
 2. Two Xml Files: region_motif_compare.xml and region_motif_intersect.xml
-3. Motif Database Directory: region_motif_db
+3. Motif Database Configuration Files: motif_databases.loc.sample and tool_data_table_conf.xml.sample
-4. Dependency Library Directory: region_motif_lib
+4. Dependency Configuration Files: plotting.r, repository_dependencies.xml,
+and tool_dependencies.xml
+5. Test Data: Located in test-data, this contains test BED files from the ENCODE project that can be used to verify correct tool functioning
-5. Galaxy Workflows: Files with suffix ".ga" that can be imported into the local Galaxy instance after installation of the tool.
+6. Galaxy Workflows: Files with suffix ".ga" that can be imported into the local Galaxy instance after installation of the tool.

 ### Description